 Employee Overtime Hours

-Some of the significant overtime usage highlights for 2012 are:
+Some of the significant overtime usage highlights through the 3rd Quarter of this year are:

 Civilian overtime through the third quarter of 2013 totaled 790,000 hours, 183,000 hours or 30 percent higher than budgeted and 132,000 hours or 20 percent higher than actual for the same period in 2012.